vmware/vidm-saml-toolkit/README.md

 Once your build is successful, you should get "SamlToolkit-jar-with-dependencies.jar" and "SamlToolkit.jar" in "vidm-saml-toolkit\SamlToolkit\target".

-You also get a Sample web server which guide you to integrate with vIDM server easily in "vidm-saml-toolkit\SamlSample\target".
+You also get 2 sample web servers which guide you to integrate with vIDM server easily in "vidm-saml-toolkit\Sample_WebApp\target" and "vidm-saml-toolkit\Sample_AuthServer\target".

+*Sample_WebApp demonstrates the scenario when samltoolkit plays the role of SP and vIDM is IDP.

+*Sample_AuthServer demonstrates the scenario when samltoolkit plays the role of IDP and vIDM is SP.

 ### Run